stephikebudu/code-challenges/README.md

 I post challenges and host live solution calls weekly in the YWC Code Club, where I explain my thought process and do a walk-through of my code as well as assist with any blockers community members have.
 We also discuss code, career and chat sometimes.
 Discord is currently our primary platform.
 Click [here](https://docs.google.com/forms/d/e/1FAIpQLSdUlALCTv1_wpGtADNvQEqiadn22_PGEkBRyppXtP_tSgEgYg/viewform) to join the YWC Code Club.

 ## Break Information
 This section addresses your concern for "silence" in the code club, we're an accountable team - me & you.
 Break 1: 17th - 21st March 2025 | Sick
 Break 2: 14th - 18th April 2025 | Intense Work Week
 Break 3: 21st - 25th April 2025 | Easter Break
 Break 4: 12th - 16th May 2025 | Intense Work Week
-Break 5: 23rd - 27th June | Bad Memory (completely forgot, don't know how, please don't ask)
-Break 6: 21st - 25th July | Birthday Week Break
+Break 5: 23rd - 27th June | Bad Memory (completely forgot, don't know how, please don't ask) Break 6: 21st - 25th July | Birthday Week Break
 Break 7: August 2025 | NYSC Orientation Camp
+Break 8: 24th - 28th November, 1st - 5th December 2025 | Professional Exam Prep

 I always drop an announcement beforehand if I'll be absent, else, expect a channel-wide ping to join the live solution call at least 30 minutes before we go live.
 The solution call typically lasts 5 to 10 minutes.